Infringement notices and payments

 - advising illegal use (written advice or crime report from the Queensland Police Service must be provided)

 - if you were not the driver of the vehicle, indicating who the driver was at the time the infringement notice was issued.
 Include the name and contact details of the driver.

 - copies of permits or disabled permits not displayed at the time of the offence

 - copies of medical certificates or other proof to support your case.

-The fastest way to lodge an infringement Request for Withdrawal is through the MyCouncil application process.
+The fastest way to lodge an infringement request for withdrawal is through the MyCouncil application process.
 Alternatively, you may wish to lodge a hardcopy request via mail or email - request for withdrawal form (DOCX, 231KB).